 General Grant Information

-Project Period: For most grants, the funded activities must take place between July 1, 2013 and May 31, 2014.
-In a few grant categories the project end date is June 30, 2014, which will be noted in the guidelines.
+Project Period: For most grants, the funded activities must take place between July 1, 2014 and June 30, 2015.
+Any exceptions will be noted in the guidelines.

 Minimum Grant Amount: The minimum grant awarded by the Arts Council is $5,000 unless otherwise noted in the guidelines.The range of grant amounts is listed in the guidelines for each category.